cminyard/gensio/README.rst

 executable).
 For instance, if you only wanted to build the tcp gensio into the library and make the rest dynamic, you could set up for all dynamic gensios and then add "--with-net=yes".

+These modules are put by default into $(moduleinstalldir) (specified with --with-moduleinstall on the configure line) which defaults to
+$(pkglibexecdir) (which is generally /usr/libexec/gensio).

+Gensios will be loaded first from the environment variable LD_LIBRARY_PATH, then from GENSIO_LIBRARY_PATH, then from the default location.

 gensio tools
 ============